dinde451/jarr.d1/Jarulfs_Guide.md

 This chapter will give you information about all those items in the game that you can’t wear.
 It also has information about magic related items.
-However, for information about the actual spells, how they work and their use, see chapter 4.
+However, for information about the actual spells, how they work and their use, see CHAPTER_LINK_magic.
 Books and most oils consist of a base item type, *book of* and *oil of* listed in the table below.
 Each book then has a spell assigned to it and oils have an oil type assigned.